-(1) It is a term of every agreement that, where a person other than the tenant is lawfully on the premises, the tenant is vicariously responsible for any act or omission by that person that would, if it had been an act or omission by the tenant, have constituted a breach of the agreement.
+(1) It is a term of every residential tenancy agreement that, where a person other than the tenant is lawfully on the premises, the tenant is vicariously responsible for any act or omission by that person that would, if it had been an act or omission by the tenant, have constituted a breach of the agreement.

 (2) Subsection (1) does not extend to a person who is lawfully on the premises and whose authority to be on the premises does not derive from the permission, express or implied, of the tenant.

+[Section 50 amended by No. 60 of 2011 s.
+46.]

+Division 3 — General

+[Heading inserted by No. 60 of 2011 s.
+47.]

-51. Tenant to be notified of owner’s name and address
+51. Tenant to be notified of lessor’s name and address

-(1) An owner under an agreement shall, at the time of entering into the agreement, notify the tenant, or cause the tenant to be notified, in writing of —
+(1) Unless subsection (2) applies, at the time of entering into a residential tenancy agreement the lessor must notify the tenant, or cause the tenant to be notified, in writing of —

+(a) if the lessor is an individual — the full name and address of —

+(i) the lessor; and

-(a) the full name and address of the owner and any person having superior title to that of the owner; and
+(ii) any person having superior title to that of the lessor;

+or

-(b) where the owner or such person is a body corporate, the full name and business address of the secretary of the body corporate.
+(b) if the lessor is a body corporate — the full name and business address of the secretary of the body corporate.

-Penalty: $1 000.
+Penalty: a fine of $5 000.

-(2) Notwithstanding subsection (1)(a), so long as the premises are managed by a real estate agent who is licensed under the Real Estate and Business Agents Act 1978, it is sufficient for an owner instead of notifying the tenant, or causing him to be notified, of the address of the owner to notify him, or cause him to be notified, of the address of that agent.
+(2) If residential premises that are the subject of a residential tenancy agreement are managed by a property manager, the lessor and the property manager must, at the time of entering into the agreement, notify the tenant, or cause the tenant to be notified, in writing of —

+(a) the full name of the lessor; and

+(b) the full name and address of the property manager.

+Penalty: a fine of $5 000.

-(3) Where a person succeeds another person as the owner under an agreement, the new owner shall within 14 days notify the tenant, or cause the tenant to be notified, in writing of —
+(3) Where a person succeeds another person as the lessor under a residential tenancy agreement, the new lessor must, within 14 days after the succession, notify the tenant, or cause the tenant to be notified, in writing of —

-(a) the full name and address of the new owner; and
+(a) the full name and address of the new lessor; and

-(b) where the new owner is a body corporate, the full name and business address of the secretary of the body corporate.
+(b) where the new lessor is a body corporate, the full name and business address of the secretary of the body corporate.

-Penalty: $1 000.
+Penalty: a fine of $5 000.

-(4) Where any name or address of which the owner is required to notify the tenant under this section is changed, the owner shall within 14 days notify the tenant, or cause the tenant to be notified, in writing of the changed name or address.
+(4) Where any name or address of which the lessor is required to notify the tenant under this section is changed, the lessor must, within 14 days after the change, notify the tenant, or cause the tenant to be notified, in writing of the changed name or address.

-Penalty: $1 000.
+Penalty: a fine of $5 000.

-[Section 51 amended by No. 59 of 1995 s.
-55.]
+[Section 51 inserted by No. 60 of 2011 s.
+48.]

 52. Failure to pay rent with intention it be recovered from security bond

-A tenant shall not fail or refuse to pay any rent due under a residential tenancy agreement with the intention that the amount of such rent be recovered by the owner from the security bond paid by the tenant.
+A tenant shall not fail or refuse to pay any rent due under a residential tenancy agreement with the intention that the amount of such rent be recovered by the lessor from the security bond paid by the tenant.

-Penalty: $1 000.
+Penalty: a fine of $5 000.

 [Section 52 amended by No. 59 of 1995 s.
 55; No. 60 of 2011 s.
-88.]
+49, 88 and 89.]

-53. Tenant’s name, place of occupation and forwarding address
+53. Tenant’s name, place of employment and forwarding address

-(1) A tenant under an agreement shall not falsely state to the owner his name or place of occupation.
+(1) A tenant under a residential tenancy agreement must not falsely state to the lessor the tenant’s name or place of employment.

-Penalty: $1 000.
+Penalty: a fine of $5 000.

-(2) Where a tenant has stated a place of occupation to the owner and that place is changed, the tenant shall, within 14 days of the change, notify the owner of the new place of occupation.
+(2) Where a tenant has stated a place of employment to the lessor and that place is changed, the tenant must, within 14 days after the change, notify the lessor, or cause the lessor to be notified, in writing of the new place of employment.

-Penalty: $1 000.
+Penalty: a fine of $5 000.